suchyta1/Valarauko/README.md

 ### Need to Know Parameters

+I've tried the make the names of the parameters understandable.
+The best way to get a feel for what's going on is to look at an example [e.g. here](https://github.com/suchyta1/BalrogMPI/blob/master/site-setups/Edison/y1-config.py) in the repository.
+Here's some explanations

+* `dbname` -- the DB tables you'll write to.
+You'll get tables with this names, appended with `['truth','sim','nosim']` (and empty `'des'`).

 * `tiles` -- a list of DES coadd tilenames
 * `nodes` -- how many nodes your job will use.
 * `npersubjob` -- number of tiles to run on each node (in each job file).
 Tiles on the same node run sequentially.